Peruvians Choose Between Right-wing Populist And Radical Leftist - UrduPoint

 Now voters must decide between their polar opposite economic and political programs.

-In the most recent poll, Castillo had a two-percentage-point edge, but 18 percent of people remained undecided in a country where voting is obligatory.
+In the most recent poll, Castillo had a narrow two percentage points edge but 18 percent of people remained undecided in a country where voting is obligatory.

 Fujimori, the daughter of disgraced and jailed former president Alberto Fujimori, represents the neoliberal economic model of tax cuts and boosting private activity to generate jobs.